Stream movies and TV shows anytime, anywhere with Plex

 Luke Bouma • April 13, 2016if( has_post_thumbnail( $post_id ) ): ?>

 Do you have files on your computer you wish you could view on your TV?
-Maybe you have some DVDs you backed up, pictures, or home movies you would much rather watch on your TV than on the PC tucked away in the corner of your office, bedroom or family area.
+Maybe you have some backed-up DVDs, pictures, or home movies you would much rather watch on your TV than on the PC tucked away in the corner of your office, bedroom or family area.

-If so, you need to take a look at the Plex Media Server, a free simple-to-use service that allows you to take the content from your PC and make it available on your home network or, wherever you are, via the Internet.
-You can also use Plex Media Player to put your videos, music, photos, etc on your TV with devices like Google’s Chromecast, Amazon Fire TV, Roku, Apple TV, Android TV, Xbox, Playstation, Nvidia Shield and many smart TVs.
+If so, you need to take a look at Plex Media Server, a free, simple-to-use service that allows you to take the content from your PC and make it available on your home network or, wherever you are, via the Internet.
+You can use Plex Media Player to view your videos, music, photos, etc. on your TV with devices like Google’s Chromecast, Amazon Fire TV, Roku, Apple TV, Android TV, Xbox, Playstation, Nvidia Shield and many smart TVs.

 Not only can you use Plex Media Server to access the content you have on your computer, but you can also use it to access a ton of great and legal content from around the web.
 Plex Media Server Channels give you opportunities for excellent free content like TED Talks, TWIT, and even movies and TV shows from Crackle.

 You may be asking, “Why would I want something like the Plex Media Server when I can just hook my laptop up to my TV with an HDMI cable or grab a Chromecast?”
 The benefit of using the Plex Media Server is its ability to make your content available on any TV without having to move your laptop or desktop from room to room… indeed, without having to touch the computer at all.
-Just run the Plex Media Server app on your computer and pick the stuff up on your connected TV or set top box.
+Just run the Plex Media Server app on your computer and stream movies, shows or images on your connected TV or set-top box.